MJoergen/rps/README.md

 * MIKE_3      : The incarnation of SkyNet.
 * NEXT_2      : Slightly more intelligent version of NEXT, that tries to detect if the opponent has figured out its strategy.
 * ANTI_NEXT   : Specifically designed to win against the NEXT strategy.
+* MADS        : Uses a normal distribution to predict the move of its opponents.